garfunkel/HomeworldSDL/README.md

 # Homeworld SDL

+## NOTE: This repository has been supplanted by https://github.com/garfunkel/Homeworld

 [SDL] port of the [Homeworld] source code that was [released in 2003] by [Relic Entertainment].

 [SDL]: https://en.wikipedia.org/wiki/Simple_DirectMedia_Layer